If Mount Rigi, overlooking Lucerne, is Queen of the Mountains, then surely Harder Kulm is Interlaken’s King.

 About Harder Kulm

-Things to do at Harder Kulm include savouring the views while you enjoy a meal, snack or drink at the restaurant, taking a brisk or relaxed walk around the area or simply snapping fabulous panoramic pictures from the viewpoint.
+Things to do at Harder Kulm include savouring the views while you enjoy a meal, snack or drink at the restaurant and taking a brisk or relaxed walk around the area.

 Where is Harder Kulm?

-Harder Kulm – also sometimes known as Harderkulm – is close to the Swiss resort town of Interlaken in Bern canton.
-There are views over both Lake Thun and Lake Brienz, as well as the Bernese Alps, from the peak.
+Harder Kulm – also sometimes known as Harderkulm – is close to the Swiss resort town of Interlaken in the canton of Bern.

 Harder Kulm belongs to the Emmental Alps and there is a restaurant at the summit bearing a striking resemblance to a castle.